SIRE 2.0

 Reviewing a SIRE 2.0 Report

-While a vetting system won’t cease to function with the launch of SIRE 2.0, the company must address several factors to ensure it remains fit for purpose.
+While a vetting system won’t cease to function following the launch of SIRE 2.0, the company must address several factors to ensure it remains fit for purpose.
 These include:

 The option for users to complete a manual review of a SIRE 2.0 Report will still be available.
 However, the new data now provided will result in increased Report size and granularity, meaning the use of an automated vetting system to support a user in their review will be beneficial.